kakush30/Project-7-AB-Test/README.md

 ![2nd img](https://raw.githubusercontent.com/kakush30/Project-7-AB-Test/master/img/Untitled2.png)

-Number of cookies counted before the studennt click `Strat Free Trial` and not affected with Experiment, so invariant metrics.
+1) Number of cookies counted before the studennt click `Strat Free Trial` and not affected with Experiment, so invariant metrics.

+2) Number of users can be different before & after showing the `message`.
+Thus it cannot be invariant metrics.

+3) Number of clicks is invariant, because it counted before the experiment.

+4) Click through probablity is formed from 2 variables, number of unique cookoie to click `Start free Trial` & number of unique cookies to view the overview page.
+Both of this collected before starting of experiment, so this is invariant.

+5)